Feature

 overview

-| What | Create automations to
+| What | Create automations in

-automatically perform actions
+perform actions when task

-triggers) occur. |
+events (triggers) occur. |

 |---|---|